RevEngAI/reai-rz/README.md

 - Store the files you want to access into `/tmp/userdata` directory of host, and access these files through `~/userdata` inside the docker container.

-- Make sure to put correct value for `apikey` build arg.
+- Make sure to put correct value for `REVENG_APIKEY` build arg.
 You can also change it after installing though, through directly editing config file, or using the `REi` command inside the plugin.
+  You can also set an offline or custom host by setting the `REVENG_HOST` variable.

 - This will do a clean build always to make sure you get latest commits of all RevEngAI maintained repos.
 If you don't want to do that, just remove the `--no-cache` flag passed to `docker build ...`